The Engineering Institute of Technology is proud to announce Douglas Mugweni and Aaron Brook as EIT Student Ambassadors for 2021.

 During 2020, Douglas completed our Master of Engineering Degree in Industrial Automation with EIT, having already completed our Professional Certificate of Competency in Electrical Power Systems Protection in July 2016 with EIT.

 Some twenty years prior to becoming a student with EIT, Douglas graduated with a B.Eng (Hons) in Electronic Engineering from the National University of Science and Technology in Bulawayo, Zimbabwe.

-Aaron Brook’s professional practice provides an impressive list of truly global experience, covering Australia, Antarctica and the Middle East.
-Currently residing in the United Arab Emirates, he is employed as an Instrumentation Reliability Specialist for Hatch, Emirates Global Aluminium at the Al Taweelah Alumina Refinery.
+Currently residing in the United Arab Emirates, Aaron is employed as an Instrumentation Reliability Specialist for Hatch, Emirates Global Aluminium at the Al Taweelah Alumina Refinery.

 He has spent several years combining his career with continued education, having earned diplomas and certificates in a range of fields, including: Leadership and Management; Project Management; Work Health and Safety; Installation, Maintenance and Inspection; Electrotechnology (Systems and Instrumentation); and Audio Engineering.
 He has been studying with EIT for the past two years and is currently completing our 52708WA Advanced Diploma in Industrial Automation.

 The position of EIT Student Ambassador is not Aaron’s first such appointment: while working for Rio Tinto, he was awarded the title of Apprentice of the Year, and also received the Apprentice Encouragement Award.